Gordonby/ArmLab2/README.md

     ```
 1. Now remove all references to the storage account from the template as it is no longer needed.

-1. Make sure to change the API version in the Virtual Machine definition to
+1. Make sure to change the API version in the *Virtual Machine* definition to
     ```json
         "apiVersion": "2016-04-30-preview"
     ...

    We need to do this because the older API versions don't know about managed disks.

-1. Add *2016-Datacenter* to the list of Windows Os Versions and make it the default
+1. Add *2016-Datacenter* to the parameter list of Windows OS Versions and make it the default

-1. Reduce the list of tempalte parameters to
+1. Now we want tor educe the list of template parameters to really just being the ones we want the user to supply;
     1. vmName
     1. vmAdminPassword
     1. vmWindowsOSVersion